vinifmor/bauh/README.md

 ```
 installation_level: null # defines a default installation level: "user" or "system". (null will display a popup asking the level)
 ```
+- Custom actions supported:
+  - **Full update**: it completely updates the Flatpak apps and components.
+Useful if you are having issues with runtime updates.

 #### <a name="type_snap">Snap</a>